Get 60% Off & Free Shipping While Stocks Last

 What You Should Know Before Getting a Second Dog

 If owning a dog is one of the most beautiful things there is, imagine owning two!
-I’m sure every dog-owner has thought of this at least once, and I bet you have too!

-Picture this: Your birthday is coming up and you imagine this beautiful puppy with a bow on their neck making their way to you!
-But, wait a moment.
-Will this work out with your other doggie at home?
-How should you make the introductions?
-Is it even viable for you to own a second dog?
+Picture this: Your birthday is coming up and you imagine this new puppy with a bow on their neck making their way to you!

-Before you dive into round two of pet-parenting, we want to give you a little heads up about what you will be getting into.
+Before you dive into round two of pet parenting, we want to give you a little heads-up about what you will be getting into.

 If you’ve already decided and you’re going to get a second doggie, we encourage you to still read this blog post, as you might find some useful information!

-We’re not saying that you need a specific reason to get a second doggie, just to make sure you’re not getting one for the wrong reasons!
-Maybe your children or your partner want one, but if all you can think about is that you're not excited about doubling the amount of hair on your sofa, a second dog is not the solution — no matter how persuasive your family is!
+Maybe your children or your partner want one, but if all you can think about is that you're not excited about doubling the amount of hair on your sofa, a new companion is not the solution — no matter how persuasive your family is!

-Maybe getting a second dog may appear to be a simple way to help your dog, who might be suffering from separation anxiety or having a socialization problem.
-You have to be careful, as an anxious dog will sometimes transfer his anxiety to a companion dog, which is the exact opposite of what you want.
-First, you should address your dog's behavioral issues, and then decide whether or not to add a new Fluffy member to your pack.
+Maybe getting a second dog may appear to be a simple way to help your older pet, who might be suffering from separation anxiety or having a socialization problem.

 Your Doggie’s opinion matters too!

-Is your current dog fully trained and bonded to you?
 It’s frequently more difficult for one person to train two young dogs at the same time.

-Also, a relevant factor would be your dog’s age.
-Many breeders advise waiting until your first dog is at least one to two years old before adding a second to the family.
-If you have an elderly dog, he may be unable to play with or tolerate a puppy.
+Many breeders advise waiting until your first dog is at least one to two years old before adding a second pup to the family.

 Take a realistic look at your current living situation

-A second dog won’t "free up your time."
-Sure, your current dog will have someone to play with, but that doesn't mean they'll stay out of your hair.
-You'll simply have twice the energy and twice the canine shenanigans.
-Another time-related question to consider is whether you have any major life events or significant changes coming up.
 We're talking about things like starting a new job with a new schedule, having a new baby, moving, or working on a project that will take up your time.

 Some questions you can ask yourself: